weary/SmoothRPC/README.md

 # SmoothRPC

-Decorator-based RPC library based on asyncio and a ZeroMQ backend.
+Decorator-based RPC library based on asyncio.

 Works by replacing all decorated functions with remote function calls.
 Arguments and results are pickle'd.
 Host exceptions are re-thrown client-side.

+> [!WARNING]
+> SmoothRPC uses pickle to serialize objects.
+Do not use in untrusted environments.

 ## Installation